Toy Vault

-Toy Vault and is an American company founded in 1998 that designs and manufactured plush toys, plush apparel, board games and other novelty items.
+Toy Vault is an American company founded in 1998 that designs and manufactured plush toys, plush apparel, board games, and other novelty items.

-Perhaps best known for their Monty Python toys, Toy Vault also holds licenses for such properties as Godzilla, The Princess Bride, Jim Henson's Labyrinth, Kiss, Firefly, Trigun and others.
+Perhaps best known for its Monty Python toys, Toy Vault also holds licenses for such properties as Godzilla, The Princess Bride, Jim Henson's Labyrinth, Kiss, Firefly, Trigun and others.

+History

+Toy Vault was founded in 1998 by Dan Mayer.

 The Lord of the Rings

 Three months after its inception in 1998, Toy Vault acquired a license from Tolkien Enterprises to produce plastic action figures based on The Lord of the Rings.
 This was the first series of action figures produced based purely on a literary property.

+Pathfinder Puzzles

+In 2020, Toy Vault was granted a license by Paizo Inc. The company produced plush toys and collectibles based on the Pathfinder and Starfinder universes.
+In 2021 and 2022, it released a series of themed puzzles, including Pathfinder and the Labyrinth.